Chat on WhatsApp

 Generator’s Role in Hallucinations

 The generator, aka the Large Language Model (LLM), transforms the user’s prompt and the retrieved passages into a final answer.
 Usually, hallucinations occur at the stage where the generator may synthesize information from multiple retrieved documents in a misleading way.
 This leads to factually inaccurate and irrelevant conclusions.
 At times, the generator’s interpretative capacity may fail even if all retrieved sources are accurate individually.
+To understand how different architectures, including lightweight models, operate under constrained environments, you can read our detailed guide on Lightweight LLMs deployed on mobile devices.

 Furthermore, the generator’s inherent nature toward confidence misalignment can worsen the problem.
 As LLMs often produce incorrect outputs with a high degree of certainty, the hallucinated response also appears highly reliable.
 When the generator struggles with complex reasoning tasks, it can produce logically nonsensical text despite getting factually correct information in the source context.